levelrin/notes/scikit-learn.md

 ---

 Two types of data: X and Y.
-- X is training data used to make predictions.<br>
+- X is the training dataset used to make predictions.<br>
   AKA.
-Attribute<br>
+Attributes or Feature values<br>
+  Imagine we have a table.
+Each column represents an attribute (feature).<br>
   Ex: House Info.
-- Y is training data that represents predictions.<br>
+- Y is the training dataset that represents predictions.<br>
   AKA.
-Target or label<br>
+Targets or labels<br>
-  Ex: Corresponding house price.
+  Ex: Corresponding house prices.

 ---